maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

 Piezo Circuit
 -------------

 Driving a piezo speaker only requires a single pin that can produce a pulse.
-IMPORTANT: In the schematic below "TO MCU" can be any digital pin on your microcontroller.
-Also, the potentiometer is not being used as a voltage divider to provide input to an analog pin on your microcontroller, as in previous circuits.
+IMPORTANT: In the schematic below the potentiometer is not being used as a voltage divider to provide input to an analog pin on your microcontroller, as in previous circuits.
 In the circuit below, the potentiometer is being us for volume control to the piezo speaker.

 Exercise
 ~~~~~~~~

-1. Construct the following circuit and connect the pulse lead to one of
+1. Construct the following circuit and connect the pulse lead (TO MCU) to any digital pin on
    your microcontroller pins.
 After you complete the circuit, write a
    program to drive your speaker with a frequency of 100 Hz.
 In order to determine the delays for your code, you will need to convert the frequency to a period.
    If you need help with this, you can refer to a previous lesson.